brukshut/eks/README.md

 Provides terraform code to create a simple AWS EKS cluster using the official aws eks terraform module.
 Also provides a simple `nginx` kubernetes deployment.
 The terraform code is based off of the [EKS tutorial provided by HashiCorp](https://learn.hashicorp.com/tutorials/terraform/eks).

-## Building An EKS Cluster With Terraform
+# Building An EKS Test Cluster With Terraform

-This example requires a set of privileged AWS credentials that have administrator access.
-This ensures the management of all resources created by terraform.
+This example requires a set of privileged AWS credentials that ensures the management of all resources created by terraform.

 In a production environment, a dedicated role with access to the explicit set of resources required for building EKS clusters should be used.